 - Architect and deploy secure and robust AWS cloud infrastructure, based on design principles that meet changing customer requirements.

 - Follow the project lifecycle with implementation best practice guidelines.

 Prior training and preparation are recommended, including several months of hands-on industrial experience with AWS technologies.

 If you’re new to the AWS ecosystem, this could be the certification to start with—many more AWS certifications build off it.

 Average salary: $126,653

-This certification is focused on the core aspects of Azure cloud services, including security, compliance, and underlying technologies.
-The certification is aimed at candidates with non-technical background who are involved in the procurement, sales, and marketing of Microsoft Azure cloud-based services.
+This Azure Fundamentals certification is focused on the core aspects of Azure cloud services, including security, compliance, and underlying technologies.
+The certification is aimed at candidates with a non-technical background who are involved in the procurement, sales, and marketing of Microsoft Azure cloud-based services.